doeixd/machine/README.md

 ## Advanced Features

+### Ergonomic & Integration Patterns

+For advanced use cases, the library provides optional patterns that offer better ergonomics and deep framework integration.
+These are available in @doeixd/machine/multi.

+**Runner (createRunner):** A stateful controller that wraps a single machine.
+It provides a stable actions object (runner.actions.increment()) to eliminate the need for manual state reassignment, which is ideal for complex local state.

+**Ensemble (createEnsemble / createMultiMachine):** An orchestration engine that decouples state logic from state storage.
+It plugs into external stores (like React or Solid state) to create framework-agnostic, global state machines.

 ### Managed State with Runner & Ensemble

 For stateful applications, `@doeixd/machine/multi` provides two advanced patterns that eliminate constant variable reassignment while maintaining immutability: